-Firstly, you need to decide whether you want to be a Sole trader or form a Limited Company.
+Firstly, you need to decide whether you want to be a Sole Trader or form a Limited Company.
 Most people start out as a Sole Trader and then as the business grows convert to a Limited Company or a Partnership.
 We have further information to help you decide, here on our Guide to Types of Trading Entity

-Once you have decided on the type of entity you would like to start up with you will have to register your business with the Business Licencing unit and the Jersey Financial Services Commission.
-You'll find detailed information on the process for registering a sole trader or limited company on these links.
+Once you have decided on the type of entity you would like to start up with you will have to register your business with the Business Licensing unit and the Jersey Financial Services Commission.
+You'll find detailed information on the process for registering a sole trader or limited company on these links and you can also attend one of our Limited Company Incorporation workshops to help you with the practicalities of completing the documentation.